kaboc/pot/README.md

 final counterPot = Pot(() => Counter(0));
 ```

-Now you can use the pot whatever file importing the above declaration.
+Now you can use the pot in whatever file importing the above declaration.

 Note that the created pot should be assigned to a global variable unless there is some
 special reason not to.